The DC Improv: A History of Laughter

 The club's success sparked a mass expansion across America.
 Improv clubs popped up in Hollywood, Irvine, Las Vegas, Cleveland, Tempe, Addison, Tampa, Coconut Grove, Houston, Pittsburgh -- and of course, Washington, D.C.

 The DC Improv opened its doors in 1992 under the direction of the late Mark Anderson.
-In fact, our first show featured Ellen DeGeneres, Dave Chappelle and Brian Regan!
+Our first show featured Ellen DeGeneres, Dave Chappelle and Brian Regan!
 In the early days, the club hosted a mix of stand-up shows and small-scale comedy theater productions, such as "Defending the Caveman."
-Stand-up gradually took over the schedule, and throughout the 1990s and early 2000s the club was a regular destination for many of today's superstars -- among them, Dave Chappelle, Jim Gaffigan, Lewis Black, Brian Regan, Adam Sandler, Kevin Hart and more.
+Stand-up gradually took over the schedule, and throughout the 1990s and early 2000s the club was a regular destination for many of today's superstars -- among them, Dave Chappelle, Jim Gaffigan, Sheryl Underwood, Lewis Black, Brian Regan, Adam Sandler, Margaret Cho, Kevin Hart and more.

 Thanks to our intimate set-up and Washington's great crowds, the club has become a favorite venue for the comics themselves.
 Dozens of people have recorded stand-up albums here.
 Jerry Seinfeld came to the DC Improv when perfecting his "comeback" set, as seen in the 2002 documentary "Comedian."
-And just look at the lineup of headliners who joined us for our 20th anniversary celebration in 2012: Brian and Dennis Regan, Bill Burr, Jim Gaffigan, and Mike Birbiglia.
+In 2012, an amazing lineup of heavy hitters came to town to help us celebrate 20 years: Brian and Dennis Regan, Bill Burr, Jim Gaffigan, and Mike Birbiglia.
 (By the way, Mike used to work here as a door guy.)
+Our 30th anniversary celebration, in the summer of 2022, was a special edition of The Goddamn Comedy Jam at the world-famous 9:30 Club.
+And when Dave Chappelle received the Mark Twain Prize for American Humor in 2019, he used the DC Improv stage to film a big piece of the television special.

-Recently, the DC Improv enjoyed its busiest years ever, brining in a record number of audience members from 2015 through 2019.
-When the pandemic hit in 2020, we were forced to close our showroom to the public for more than a year, but we continued offering programming online.
+Recently, the DC Improv enjoyed its busiest years ever, bringing in a record number of audience members from 2015 through 2019.
+When the pandemic hit in 2020, we were forced to close our showroom to the public for more than a year, but we adapted: online Zoom shows and in-person drive-in shows (at RFK stadium!) kept the DC Improv name alive.
+Crowds were limited to 50 people when we reopened our renovated showroom in spring 2021, but with the support of a great city and comedy fans, we worked our way back to regular operations.

 The DC Improv is more than just a comedy club.
 It represents a tradition of excellence and laughter.
 Thanks so much for being a part of our history.
 We couldn't do it without you.